effector/effector/docs/api/effector/Event.md

 ### `filterMap(fn)`

-Сreates a new event, which will be called after the original event is called if `fn` returns a value other than **undefined**.\
+Creates a new event, which will be called after the original event is called if `fn` returns a value other than **undefined**.\
 Imagine you come to the product shop and you have let's say a task: you should buy 10 apples, but only red otherwise nothing.
 Let's consider by steps: